 - For some suggestions on headsets see The Wire Cutter

-- This course is scheduled to be taught January 2016.
+- The next version of this is scheduled to be taught May 2016.

 - Please click on the registration link below if you are interested in the course.